The Incredible Legend

 After a while when I stopped to have a small break and something to eat two girls from my bus, Celine and Mas, joined me.
 We tackled 28 Bends together.
 It was a much talked about part of the trail.
 It was almost like a spiral staircase!
 Despite leaving some of my stuff back in Lijiang I still carried around 8 kilograms!
 It was not a walk in a park for me!
 Mas struggled in her running shoes but managed in the end.
 Celine with her small bag, appropriate shoes and language skills was the best equipped and prepared for this party.

 The view of the gorge from the most upper part of the trail was literally breath-taking.
 I must admit that I was scared when I reached the edge of the cliff in one spot.
 One local lady guarded it and demanded money for taking pictures.
 She let us pass on a condition we leave our big cameras behind.
 I considered taking a sneaky pic with my iPhone but when I got to the edge I freaked out.
 It was so high!

-A night in the gorge
+A Night in the Tiger Leaping Gorge